 A few months back, a friend gave me a book – “The Forest of Enchantments”.
 I didn’t even know how much I needed that book until I read it.
 To read a book remotely related to spirituality was a big deal for me after all those experiences.
 But I gave it a shot and it was totally worth it.
 Can you imagine that this random book talked about the spiritual experiences that I had and talked about them in a way that I could relate to?
 Like how it would happen to a person living in this reality but who is also slightly aware of what’s happening in the other reality(s)?
 And to top it all, it talked about female empowerment.
 I couldn’t put the book down once I started.

 But I am trying to accept all this more.
 Or at least be more open about it all.
 It’s just a little difficult to believe it when I look at the past and think about certain experiences.
 But, yes, I am starting to believe.”

 “One step at a time.
 Going back to her, where are you going to go from here?”

 “Well, I think that part of her answered that question for me a long time back.
 I just failed to see it.
-When I was trying to find my way, she continued to have compassion and looked through my hurt and ego.
-She didn’t expect anything in return.
-I’ll do the same.“
+When I was trying to find my way, she continued to have compassion and looked through my hurt and ego, without really expecting anything in return.
+I’ll do the same.”

 “Will you continue to blog?”

 “Yes.
 I’ll know when to.
 It’s like sometimes there is an intense feeling to write.
 And it won’t go away until I do.
 There is already another topic in my mind that I need to write about.
 I ran into a blockage last year which made it difficult to write.
+I still wrote but most of the time, I chose not to.
 But something changed a few months back and I could write again.
 So I’ll continue to let my intuition guide me.
 It’ll keep coming out when the time is right.”

 “It has been a good tool to help you process.
-Someday, I would want you to share your learnings with the world under your name.”
+Someday, I would want you to share your learnings with others under your name.”